scroll-tech/mpt-circuit/spec/mpt-proof.md

 - same structure of constraints as in the `MPTProofType::NonceChanged` case.
 The only difference is that
     - direction for `AccountLeaf0-4` becomes `[1,1]`
     - At `AccountLeaf1`, constrain that `old_hash==poisedon_code_hash (old_value)`  for `PathType::{Common, ExtensionOld}` and `new_hash==poisedon_code_hash (new_value)` for `PathType::{Common, ExtensionNew}`
+    - Note that we do not accept an account non-existence proof here, even when `old_value = new_value = 0`.
+This lookup should never occur in the mpt circuit because we require the state circuit converts these lookups into `MPTProofType::AccountDoesNotExist`.